CMS Collections are content types with different structures in the Webflow CMS, like blog posts, authors, or help articles.

 Drag and reorder your Collections to keep your most important collections organized and accessible.
 The reordering made in the Designer will be reflected in the Editor, there's no need to republish your site.

-Once the collection is created, you can start creating collection items such as blog posts, products, listings, and so on either in the Designer or the Editor.
+Once the collection is created, you can start creating collection items such as blog posts, products, listings, etc., either in the Designer or the Editor.
+You can also manage your collection items by filtering and sorting them.

 Now that you've created your collections, you can pull content from them and connect them to your elements and design on the canvas.